WenchuanLiliZhao/math/notes/Morse-Kelly Set Theory.md

 >
 > In the following discussion, we simply say "predicate" rather than "predicate written in first-order logic in terms of class and membership" to reduce the length of text, if confusions are not alike in the context, unless this property needs to be emphasized.

-Class comprehension is the only axiom schema in MK-axiom.
+The axiom of class comprehension is the only axiom schema in MK-axiom.
 Here is a simple word of why it is called an axiom schema.
 Once a statement is called a schema, it actually includes arbitrarily many statements in the same pattern.
 Take axiom schema of class comprehension for example.
 If our language is restricted in the first-order logic, this axiom cannot be completely described, as the expression $\forall \phi(x)$ is not allowed in first-order logic.
 So, in the formal expression, $\phi(\cdot)$ serves as a placeholder for predicates.

 Class-builder notation, namely, describing set in the form $A = \{x: P(x)\}$, is a useful tool to reduce the length of discussion.
 This notation is straightforwardly derived from the axiom schema of class comprehension with the axiom of extensionality.